Why is recycling important? What are the benefits of recycling?

 When we cut down on the amount of new materials and natural resources we need to extract from the earth, whether through farming, mining, logging, etc., we protect vulnerable ecosystems and wildlife from harm or eradication and allow them to exist for generations to come.
 Recycling materials emits way less greenhouse gases into the environment than primary production.

 According to the Inventory of Average Greenhouse Gas Emissions for Denmark, Norway and Sweden, here are the differences in greenhouse gas (GHG) emissions from primary production vs. production from recycling:

 |Organic Waste Composting||0.07||0.05||27%|

 4. Recycling Slows the Spread of Landfills

-In the United States alone, there are 2,000 active landfills.
+In the United States alone, there are 2,000 active landfills all full of solid waste and emitting greenhouse gases into the atmosphere as it all slowly decomposes.
 This doesn’t account for the many that have been closed due to reaching capacity, or the future landfills that’ll have to be created when the active landfills become landfull.